-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Pumpkin Pie Overnight Oats
+Pumpkin Spice Latte Overnight Oats

 - Put the overnight oat mixture into a pint-sized wide-mouth jar.
 Sprinkle the walnuts on top.

 - Put the lid on the jar and refrigerate overnight.
 If you make several jars ahead of time, they will last 3-4 days.
-Enjoy!